 An alternative to conventional computer simulations consist of a quantum simulator: a quantum system with sufficient flexibility to mimic the dynamics of the target problem and thereby let the quantum dynamics find the answer by itself.
 Both quantum computers and simulators have already been implemented in small scale in atomic, ionic, photonic, and electrical systems.
 The so-far unsolved challenge has been to find architectures which allow a scaling up of the system to generate truly useful computation power.
 Our approach is based on so-called optical lattices - artificial crystals of light - in which atoms can be arranged like eggs in an egg-carton and therefore has a natural built-in scaling to hundreds or even thousands of atoms.

 In any practical realization of quantum physics experiments noise from the environment couples to the atomic system after a certain time-scale and thereby destroys the usefulness of the system.
 The standard response is to speed up operations, e.g., of gates in a quantum computer, as much as possible.
 In our group we have studied modern optimization algorithms to find such fast solutions for the dynamics and also created the online computer game, Quantum Moves, to allow players to participate in the search for solutions.
-This work is of course of practical interest for the realisation of e.g. quantum computers, but also of fundamental physical interest because of the postulate that there exists a minimum duration for any quantum operation—the Quantum Speed Limit (QSL).
-The QSL cannot be calculated precisely for complicated dynamics so researchers need to rely on.
+This work is of course of practical interest for the realization of e.g. quantum computers, but also of fundamental physical interest because of the postulate that there exists a minimum duration for any quantum operation—the Quantum Speed Limit (QSL).
+The QSL cannot be analytically calculated for complicated dynamics so researchers need to rely on numerical methods.

 In our group we also examine the quantum engineering of more complex systems such as Schrödinger cat states, which are macroscopic superposition states carrying a high amount of quantumness (entanglement).
 This makes them excellent resource states for various quantum technologies such as quantum computing, quantum communication and cryptography, and quantum enhanced sensing of e.g. time, displacement, rotation, and acceleration.